Skip to content

 • A link to the full scan detail in Vygl.

-CVE Watch messages are similar but scoped to the affected dependencies and include EPSS / KEV signals.
+CVE Watch messages are scoped to the affected dependency and include the OSV ID, severity, package, fixed versions, and the affected-project list.

 Toggle the integration’s Enabled switch off to pause it without deleting the configuration.
 Useful for maintenance windows or noisy onboarding periods.